 Step 1: Prior circumstances

-In step one, it is about identifying the situation prior to the event, task, or project.
+In step one, it is about identifying the situation prior to the event, task, or project and the intended results of the process.
 This is important to determine a measuring point.
 Components such as procedures, cooperation mechanisms, and resources must also be included.

 Step 2: What happened exactly?

 In step two, one must determine what happened exactly.
 This can be done efficiently by recording different milestones or events along a timeline.
 The timeline ensures that a common overview of objectives is created.
 The timeline can later also be used when looking back at the task.